FOUR KIDS AND IT (2020)

 Spunky and rebellious Becky tries to reconnect with her father during a weekend getaway at a lakefront house.
 But the trip soon takes a turn for the worse when convicts on the run, led by the merciless Dominick, suddenly invade the home.

 As soon as I saw this film was about escaped convicts at a lakehouse, I had flashbacks to when I was eight years old watching an at-the-time scary thriller called Firestorm.
 Nostalgia is a pain sometimes, as Becky was unable to bring that same level of adrenaline and excitement.
-Of course, it is not fair to compare two different films, especially when they are on two completely different ends of the spectrum with regards to budget and scale.
+Of course, it is not fair to compare two different films, especially when they are on two completely different ends of the spectrum with regard to budget and scale.
 That being said, Becky only scratches the surface of its own potential.

 When you look at the cast, Joel McHale and Kevin James are a surprising choice for the film.
 Both are playing against their usual typecast role, James going to the furthest point; from a silly, comedic protagonist to the sullen, racially bigoted antagonist of the film.
 Unfortunately, due to some lacklustre scriptwriting from trio Nick Morris, Lane Skye, and Ruckus Skye, these unlikely roles aren't taken advantage of.